-Before we turn to the second property of light underpinning a light-cone diagram, let's take a closer look at the impact of the pinhole camera, an invention which has powered centuries of scientific thought.
+Before we turn to the second property of light, underpinning a light-cone diagram, let's take a closer look at the impact of the pinhole camera, an invention which has powered centuries of scientific thought.
 The pinhole camera became a standard method for generations of physicists after Ibn Haitham.
-Isaac Newton, for example, used it to conduct his
+Isaac Newton, for example, used it to conduct his famous prism experiment in which he analysed white light into basic colours: "The Sun shining into a dark chamber through a little round hole in the window-shut and his light being there refracted by a prism to cast his coloured image upon the opposite wall...," Newton explained in Opticks (1704).
+Commenting on his discoveries in optics, Newton wrote in a letter to his arch-rival Robert Hooke, "If I have seen further, it is by standing on the shoulders of giants."

-Two and a half centuries later, photographs of stars taken from the island of Principe, off the west coast of Africa, provided the proof needed to convince the international scientific community once and for all of the soundness of Einstein's general theory of relativity.
-Einstein had predicted that light passing near a massive object like the Sun would be deflected by an amount given by his new theory of gravity.
+Two and a half centuries later, photographs of stars taken from the island of Principe, off the west coast of Africa, provided the proof needed to convince the international scientific community once and for all, the soundness of Einstein's general theory of relativity.
+Einstein had predicted that light passing near a massive object like the Sun would be deflected by an amount provided by his new theory of gravity.
 The 1919 solar eclipse provided an opportunity for a British expedition led by Arthur Edington to test Einstein's prediction.
 Edington compared photographs of stars from the Hyades star cluster, seen in the vicinity of the eclipsed Sun, with photographs of the same stars when the Sun was off the visual field.
-The photographs confirmed the predicted shift in the stars' apparent position, turning Einstein into a celebrity.
+The photographs confirmed the predicted shift in the stars' apparent position, thus making Einstein a celebrity.